justorl/UtilsLib/README.md

 # UtilsLib
-A shared code library for my plugins.
-Feel free to use it in your projects!
+A shared code library for my projects.
+Feel free to use it anywhere you want.
 A wiki isn't available yet, but here's a quick overview

 ---